The 6 Best Credit Cards for Groceries in 2021

 Blue Cash Preferred® Card from American Express

 If you can qualify for this premier rewards card, it’s one of the best options around for grocery-related spending.
 It gives you 6% cash back on up to $6,000 per year on purchases at U.S. supermarkets (after that, earn 1% cash back).
 You’ll also earn 6% back on select U.S. streaming services, 3% cash back at U.S. gas stations and on transit, and 1% cash back on everything else.

 The Blue Cash Preferred® Card from American Express does carry a $95 ($0 introductory annual fee in the first year) Annual Fee.
 But right now, you can easily outearn that fee just with the bonus.
-When you spend $1,000 in purchases in the first three months of card ownership, you’ll get a $200 statement credit–enough to cover more than your first two years’ worth of annual fees.
+When you spend $1,000 in purchases in the first three months of card ownership, you’ll get a $250 credit statement reward–enough to cover more than your first two years’ worth of annual fees.

 Blue Cash Everyday® Card from American Express

 Don’t quite have the credit score needed to qualify for the Blue Cash Preferred?
 The Blue Cash Everyday® Card from American Express is another excellent option, which carries no annual fee.

 With this card, you can get 3% cash back at U.S. supermarkets, U.S. gas stations, and on U.S. online retail purchases on up to the first $6,000 per year in purchases per category, and then 1% cash back after that.
 You’ll then earn 1% cash back on everything else.
-Plus, you can receive up to $250 bonus as statement credits when you spend $2,000 on your card and meet additional qualifying purchases in the first three months of card ownership, you’ll get a $150 cash back bonus.
+Plus, you can receive up to $250 bonus as statement credits when you spend $2,000 on your card and meet additional qualifying purchases in the first three months of card ownership.
 And this card has no annual fee.

 Potential Earnings: $442 (earnings on grocery spending plus the $250 bonus).